Interview by Marko Syrjala and Arto Lehtinen

 And everything is going to be more expensive and…

 Tobias Sammet: Yeah.
-And it’s always for the tour management and the people who do the calculation and the production managers.
+And it’s always for the tour management, the people who do the calculation, and the production managers.
 I was like, “Oh, no, no [laughter].
 Tell Toby we’re playing clubs [laughter].”

 What size are venues where you’re playing in Germany?
 I have seen you at Wacken a couple of times, and there were huge.

 Tobias Sammet: The stages are not bigger than in Wacken [laughter].
 No, no. But we’re playing arenas.
 The smallest one is, I think, two and a half thousand.
 The biggest one is 13.
 And the stages are accordingly.
-Of course, some places, when we go to the US for example, the venues are usually theaters.
+Of course, in some places, when we go to the US, for example, the venues are usually theaters.
 But that is a different stage anyway because we won’t bring our trucks to the US.
-It’s a different stage set then.
+It’s a different stage set, then.
 But we try to come up with a big stage set where most of the key elements work everywhere.
 And I don’t want to promise too much right now.
-That’s why I can’t speak about details, because then in the end if I say, “We’re going to have this and that and that,” and our production management will say, “No Toby, we won’t, because otherwise, you will be bankrupt [laughter].”
-But they are putting it right now together and the scenery that will be great.
+That’s why I can’t speak about details because then in the end, if I say, “We’re going to have this and that and that,” and our production management will say, “No Toby, we won’t, because otherwise, you will be bankrupt [laughter].”
+But they are putting it together right now, and the scenery will be great.

-Who are going to be the guest singers on the tour?
+Who are going to be the guest singers on tour?

 What are the plans now?

-Tobias Sammet: Well the plan now, we’re applying for visas.
+Tobias Sammet: Well, the plan now, we’re applying for visas.
 That’s always a pretty good indication.
-We’re applying for visas for Jørn Lande, for Ronnie Atkins, Eric Martin, Bob Catley, Geoff Tate, Herbie Langhans, of course, the whole band, and two female backing singers that you may not have heard about.
+We’re applying for visas for Jørn Lande, Ronnie Atkins, Eric Martin, Bob Catley, Geoff Tate, Herbie Langhans, of course, the whole band, and two female backing singers that you may use not have heard about.
 And let’s see what else happens.
 We have a very, very good line-up so far.

 Geoff Tate is an interesting choice.
-Is he’s going to do the whole tour?
+Is he going to do the whole tour?